mozilla/CCADB-Tools/README.md

 **Usage:** See README in https://github.com/mozilla/CCADB-Tools/tree/master/cacheck

-**Used By:** Mozilla CA Program Managers, other root store members of the CCADB, and CAs.
+**Used By:** Mozilla CA Program Managers, other Root Store Operators of the CCADB, and CAs.

 ## cacompliance